 Money and jobs – a lingo that even the President will understand.
 Will he listen though?

-The report includes a timely statement by the late President Kennedy.
+The report sums up its sobering projections and optimistic suggestions with a timely statement by the late President Kennedy.
 “There are risks and costs to a program of action,” he once said.
 “But they are far less than the long-range risks and costs of comfortable inaction.”